SimonHansul/mempyfit/README.md

 Furthermore, there is [pymob](https://pymob.readthedocs.io/en/latest/), which also allows to flexibly configure mechanistic model fits. <br>
 This might be confusing at first, but we can provide some rough guidelines for what to use when:

  - `mempyGUTS`: Fitting GUTS models to standard toxicity data (including mixtures).
-Local optimization of GUTS models is easy with `mempyDEB`, but uncertainty analysis is rudimentary.
+Local optimization of GUTS models is easy with `mempyGUTS`, but uncertainty analysis is rudimentary.
 Fitting of standard GUTS models can be done without much knowledge of what happens *under the hood*.
- - `mempyfit`: Primarily designed for fitting models `mempyDEB` uFitting any ODE-based model to data using local optimization or likelihood-free Bayesian inference.
+ - `mempyfit`: Primarily designed for fitting models defined in `mempyDEB`.
 Only provides some basic infrastructure.
 Application to new cases requires some knowledge of how model fitting works (e.g. defining your own loss function).
 - `pymob`: Basically a domain-specific language for specifiyng model ODE-based model calibrations.
 This is best to use if you want to apply your fitting process to a large number of cases, and if it is worhtwhile to invest a few hours to get acquainted with the interface.